NicoDaoMoney/astroport-core/contracts/tokenomics/xastro_token/README.md

-# Astroport xNICO Token
+# Astroport xSEUL Token

-This is the Astroport xNICO token implementation.
+This is the Astroport xSEUL token implementation.

 ---